Geological Rock Types

 Limestone is a sedimentary rock formed by the consolidation of sediments, seashells and other organic matter.
 This calcareous stone forms our largest product range.
 Each Limestone exhibits its own characteristic colours and markings and can vary greatly in density.
 Some Limestones have a similar appearance to traditional Marbles which can often lead to mis-classification.
 Some degree of edge chipping should be expected along with occasional surface pitting, fossilised shells, fissures, mineral striations and resin fill.
 Limestone is an acid-sensitive material and so care should be taken to use the correct products when cleaning.

 Traditionally the term Marble was used by stone masons to describe any stone that would take a polished finish.
 From a geological point of view however, Marble is defined as Limestone which has been subjected to thermal metamorphism.
 This process of metamorphism leads to a dense, closed surface although some material may have slight open veining or surface pitting.
 Marble has been used in ancient buildings for millennia due to the vast spectrum of beautiful shades and mineral veining.
-Some Marble tiles or slabs with particularly prominent veining may have a mesh backing applied, predominantly to reinforce the material during transport and cutting.
+Some Marble tiles or slabs with particularly prominent veining may have a mesh backing applied to the rear of the tile, predominantly to reinforce the material during transport and cutting.
+It is also common practice for resin filler to be applied to voids and open veins either before or after processing.
 Marble is a very dense stone that readily lends itself to a polish but is also available in Honed and Tumbled finishes.

 Travertine begins as a calcareous dispersion which is then deposited by hot mineral springs.
 The result of this method of formation is a honey-combed structure which when finished has visible surface pitting and voids.
 Travertine generally comes in either ‘cross-cut’ or ‘vein-cut’ formats.
 Vein-cut tiles are cut so that the surface plane of the tile runs parallel to the long veins present, cross-cut tiles are cut perpendicular to these veins.
 Once tiles are cut they are then either filled with a colour matched resin, or left unfilled.
 Generally the voids are only left unfilled in Tumbled, Brushed or Splitface finishes, where these voids are filled during the grouting process.
 Although filling of the voids gives a smoother surface, through general usage, some small areas of fill may dislodge or previously unexposed holes may become visible.
 This is not unusual and the holes should be re-filled with a suitable resin or grout.
 Travertine tiles may require additional adhesive to be applied to the rear of the tile in order to fill any larger voids.